-Missing a test or the due date of a submitted homework assessment will result in a grade of zero unless appropriate permission is sought and granted.
-In the case of homework assignments your mark will be re-weighed to exclude the missed assessment.
 In the case of a missed midterm, a common makeup test will be arranged.
-If a student misses a term test and the corresponding makeup test and has appropriate permission for both, then the final exam will be re-weighted to include the weight of the missed term test.
+If a student misses the midterm and the corresponding makeup midterm and has appropriate permission for both, then the final exam will be re-weighted to include the weight of the missed term test.